lukoerfer/cake-openapi-generator/README.md

 ```

 ## Usage
-Once the installation is complete, the `OpenApiGenerator` property and its `Generate` method can be used to generate code from OpenAPI specifications:
+Once the addin is registered, the `OpenApiGenerator` property and its `Generate` method can be used to generate code from OpenAPI specifications:

 ``` csharp
 Task("Generate")